abregado/champions-combat/_chapters/rules.md

 Each player draws a random Style card from the deck.

-Place a pile of Power tokens to the side of the play area.
+Place the pile of Power tokens to the side of the play area.

-Play then begins in the Draw Phase.
+Begin play in the Draw Phase.

 # Winning the Game
 First player to gain 5 score tokens wins.